 Define Waifu: What is A Waifu? & How To Get One

-When the term Waifu or mai Waifu first became a thing, it only meant one thing.
-It meant a female non-live character for which a fan has anything but platonic feelings.
-Back then, trolls used the term to mock excessive anime lovers, and others wondered how you could have real feelings for a non-live character.
+When the term Waifu first emerged, it was solely used to refer to a non-live character for whom a fan harbored romantic feelings.
+Initially, trolls used the term to tease excessive anime lovers, questioning how one could harbor genuine feelings for a non-live character.

-However, today, the term’s usage has evolved from just referring to a female character whom one has endearing feelings for to your favorite female characters in a non-live action.
-4chan, where the term first went mainstream, offers a sheet cheat for every new initiate into the otaku fandom.
+Fast forward to today, the term has evolved from merely referring to a female character one is fond of, to one’s favorite female characters in a non-live action.
+4chan, where the term first gained popularity, even offers a cheat sheet for every new initiate into the Otaku fandom.

-Otaku signifies a group of people who are obsessed with some Japanese pop cultures such as manga and animes.
-They are usually seen as geeky, and computer nerds.
-This means that for every Japanese pop culture, there is an Otaku for it.
-For example, manga lovers are known as manga Otaku.
+Otaku represents a group of individuals who are obsessed with certain aspects of Japanese pop culture such as manga and anime.
+They are often perceived as geeky and computer nerds.
+This means that for every Japanese pop culture, there’s an Otaku for it.
+For instance, manga lovers are known as manga Otaku.
 The same goes for anime, idols, games, and others.
-In all of these various cultures, there you will find the term Waifu, which has generally become a term used to address one’s favorite characters.
+In all these various cultures, the term Waifu is commonly used to address one’s favorite characters.

 Waifu Origin